-The GSES Electrical Basics examination is designed for renewable energy industry participants intending to gain CEC GC or SPS Design accreditation.
+The GSES Electrical Basics examination is designed for engineers in the renewable energy industry intending to gain Clean Energy Council GC or SPS Design accreditation.

 The exam is to test your skills and abilities on basic principles of electricity and electrical components to demonstrate you have the required level of electrical knowledge to be a CEC accredited designer.

-In order to be eligible to apply for a Provisional Accreditation with the CEC, students will need to successfully pass this exam in addition to completing their relevant GSES course:
+In order to be eligible to apply for a Provisional Accreditation with the CEC, engineers who have completed subjects in basic electrical principles, but do not hold an Australian electrical licence or electrical engineering degree recognised by the Washington Accord, need to successfully pass this exam in addition to completing their relevant GSES course:

-This online examination is designed for people with electrical knowledge who wish to further their skills by gaining an accreditation to design either grid-connected photovoltaic or stand-alone power systems.
+This online examination is designed for engineers with electrical knowledge who wish to further their skills by gaining an accreditation to design either grid-connected photovoltaic or stand-alone power systems.

 Terms: The examination fee includes two attempts at the examination, which can be started at any time up to one month after purchase.
 Access to the examination will expire after 30 days.
 After an attempt is started, it must be completed within 24 hours.
 There are 50 questions, and a minimum score of 45/50 (90%) must be achieved to successfully pass.
 If the pass mark is not achieved after the second attempt, the candidate will not be able to re-attempt the examination for 6 months and will be required to repurchase the examination.